sveltejs/kit/packages/adapter-vercel/README.md

 ## Notes

-Vercel functions contained in an `api` directory will _not_ be included in the deployment — these should be implemented as [endpoints](https://kit.svelte.dev/docs/routing#endpoints) in your SvelteKit app.
+Vercel functions contained in the `/api` directory at the project's root will _not_ be included in the deployment — these should be implemented as [endpoints](https://kit.svelte.dev/docs/routing#endpoints) in your SvelteKit app.

 ## Changelog